St. John's Park: Holland Tunnel exits

 The 1867 train depot was razed in 1927, and was used as a truck yard before becoming the eastbound exits of the Holland Tunnel, which carries Interstate 78.
 The Holland Tunnel Exit Plaza, located within the city block now owned by the Port Authority of New York and New Jersey (PANYNJ), consists of a teardrop-shaped roadway.
 The roadway provides five exits from the tunnel, which sort traffic down a number of city streets.
 The original structure had four exits, but the plaza was renovated – including landscaping by Studio V Architecture and Ives Architecture Studio – and a fifth exit added in 2004.
-The inner portion of the plaza, inside the rotary, is still referred to as "St. John's Park" and appears on Google Maps as such, but the property is marked with "No Trespassing" signs and the interior is thus not accessible to pedestrians.
+The gravel-paved, partially tree-lined, inner portion of the plaza inside the rotary, is still referred to as "St. John's Park" and appears on Google Maps as such, but the property is marked with "No Trespassing" signs and the interior is thus not accessible to pedestrians.

 The interior was the site of St. John's Rotary Arc, a sculpture by Richard Serra, from 1980 to 1987, and Joie de Vivre, a sculpture by Mark di Suvero, between 1998 and 2006.

 In 2010, the AIA Guide to New York City called the interior space a "circular wasteland" and commented: "Our ancestors preserved many a New York treasure, but blew it here."